$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Do Cats have Eyelashes?
 An Interesting Question

-Technically, yes, cats have eyelashes.
+Do cats have eyelashes?
+Yes, cats have eyelashes.
+The lashes are not well defined from the surrounding hair when looking at a cat.
 It may look as though cats’ eyes don’t have eyelashes, as cats have more hair generally around the eye area, which gives the appearance of thick hair with no lashes.

 We expect that the lashes will look similar to our eyelashes and those of other mammals.
 Some mammals, for example, camels and horses, have very well-defined eyelashes.